bryanxtong/LearnMicroservicesWithSpringBoot-RabbitMQ/README.md

-# Learn Microservices with Spring Boot 3 (including grafana lgtm)
+# Learn Microservices with Spring Boot 4 (including grafana lgtm)
 This repository contains the source code of the practical use case described in the book [Learn Microservices with Spring Boot 3 (3rd Edition)](https://link.springer.com/book/10.1007/978-1-4842-9757-5).
-And I made some changes and integrate grafana lgtm into it for metrics/traces/logs/profiles
+And I made some changes and integrate grafana lgtm into it for metrics/traces/logs/profiles  and updated to **Spring Boot 4.0.2** and **Spring Cloud 2025.1.1**
 ## Features

 The figure below shows a high-level overview of the final version of our system.